 - 1 Tbsp cooking oil

-Mix all the ingredients for sauce in the bowl.
+Mix all the ingredients for sauce, except for the flour, for cooking the filling in the bowl.
 Set aside.
 Preheat your wok or skillet over high heat.
 Add in the oil.
-Add in the onions and saute until fragrant and soft, about 2 minutes.
-Add in the pork and stir fry again to mix everything for another 2 minutes.
-Pour in the sauce and stir to mix and cook for another 2 minutes.
-The pork mixture will start to thickens.
-Have a taste and add more sugar or soy sauce if needed.
-It should be somehow sweet and savory.
+Add onions and saute until fragrant and soft, about 3 minutes.
+Add the pork and cook until the pork changes color and cooked through.
+Pour in the sauce and red yeast rice powder (if using)and stir to mix and cook for another 2 minutes.
+Sprinkle in the flour.
+The pork mixture will start to thicken.
+Have a taste and add more sugar if needed.
+It should be more sweet than savory.
 Turn off the heat and let it completely cool.
 Cover and refrigerate until the next day